KayHales/kayhales.github.io/_portfolio/portfolio-2.md

 Hales, Kay. ”Representing the Advantaged: State Legislative Responsiveness to White Identity.”

+Hales, Kay.
+"Internalized Stigmatization, Externalized Stigmatization, and Linked Fate Among LGBTQ People."

+Cake, Hannah & Hales, Kay.
+"When is it Popular to be an Outsider?
+Populist Rhetoric and LGBTQ Legislation in State Legislatures."

 Hales, Kay. ”Modeling Small-Area Estimates of White Identity through Bayesian Multilevel Modeling with Variational Approximation."